parisandmilo/mondobot/README.md

 ## Enhancements
 - DONE: thinking emojis
 - DONE: for any queries that are out of context, it send off your query to giphy
-- DOING: multiple accounts (oAuth through Mondo 3-legged web auth stored in Redis)
+- DONE: multiple accounts (oAuth through Mondo 3-legged web auth stored in Redis)
 - transactions should be able to set a date range
 - transaction aggregation
 - add a help menu (of the commands that can be done and how)